azn-abel/kreate/README.md

 Writing Kubernetes manifests is hardly ever done from scratch.
 Two common options for getting started (neither of which are very convenient) are:
 - Sifting through the [docs](https://k8s.io/docs) to find a template for the desired component
-- Running something like :
-`kubectl create deployment sample-deployment --image=nginx --dry-run=client -o yaml > sample-deployment.yaml`
+- Running something like: `kubectl create deployment sample-deployment --image=nginx --dry-run=client -o yaml > sample-deployment.yaml`

 kreate simplifies the syntax of the above command to:
 `kreate deployment > sample-deployment.yaml`